 Outside the bunker, I run into a Maksim, a young fighter from the town of Druzhkovka, north of Donetsk.
 We first met nearly three months ago in Slovyansk, around the time he and his dad enlisted in the militia together.
 Back then, he was kind-eyed and timid, hanging around the fringes of his new base, reluctant to handle his weapon.
 Now he wears a black balaclava rolled atop his head, and carries his AK with swagger: in one hand, swinging at his side.

 "This only ends one way," he tells me, staring up at the clouds.
 "They leave."

 Noah Sneider is a writer and artist.
-He works as a journalist based in Moscow, and is on Twitter @noahsneider.
+He works as a journalist based in Kiev, and is on Twitter @noahsneider.